Recent developments on Oka manifolds: Oka manifolds, Campana specialness, and metric properties

 \section{Oka manifolds, Campana specialness, and metric properties}

 In this section we describe some open problems regarding the relationship between Oka manifolds, specialness in the sense of Campana, and curvature properties of K\"ahler metrics.

 {\bf Campana special manifolds and Oka manifolds.} Special manifolds play an important role in Campana's structure theory of compact K\"ahler manifolds, developed in \cite{Campana2004AIF,Campana2004AIF-2}.
-The definition of specialness, a type of holomorphic flexibility property, is quite technical and shall not be recalled here; we refer to the cited papers or to \cite[Definition 2.1]{CampanaWinkelmann2015}.
+The definition of specialness, which is a type of holomorphic flexibility property, is quite technical; we refer to the cited papers or to \cite[Definition 2.1]{CampanaWinkelmann2015}.
 A connected compact K\"ahler manifold is special if and only if it does not admit any dominant rational map onto an orbifold of general type \cite{Campana2004AIF,Campana2011}.
-Specialness implies that no unramified cover of the given manifold admits a dominant meromorphic map onto a positive dimensional manifold of general type.
+If $Y$ is special then no unramified cover of $Y$ admits a dominant meromorphic map onto a positive dimensional manifold of general type.
 Compact K\"ahler manifolds which are rationally connected or have Kodaira dimension zero are special \cite{Campana2004AIF}.
-The existence of a dominant holomorphic map $\C^n\to Y$ to a connected compact complex manifold $Y$ of dimension $n$ implies that $Y$ is not of general type (see Kobayashi and Ochiai \cite{KobayashiOchiai1975}).
-By an extension of the Kobayashi--Ochiai argument, Campana proved that such a manifold $Y$ is special \cite[Corollary 8.11]{Campana2004AIF}.
+By Kobayashi and Ochiai \cite{KobayashiOchiai1975}, the existence of a dominant holomorphic map $\C^n\to Y$ to a connected compact complex manifold $Y$ implies that $Y$ is not of general type.
+By an extension of their argument, Campana proved that such a manifold is special \cite[Corollary 8.11]{Campana2004AIF}.
+In particular, every compact Oka manifold is special in view of \cite[Theorem 1.1]{Forstneric2017Indam}.